dorinnak/NewsletterProject/README.md

 3 - Required Python Packages
 ===========================

-newsletter.py makes use of other Python packages.
-These need to be installed before running:
+newsletter.py makes use of other Python packages which need to be installed before running:

 pip install feedparser
 pip install newspaper3k